Microvascular Reconstruction Surgery

 Microvascular reconstruction surgery is a procedure in which very small blood vessels are rejoined in order to restore blood flow to severed tissue.
 This advanced type of reconstructive surgery requires the use of a microscope and specialized surgical instruments.
 Microvascular surgery is used in both replantation and reconstruction of severed limbs and damaged body tissue.

 The board-certified surgeons at The University of Kansas Health System are experts in innovative techniques such as microvascular surgery that provide better outcomes.
-Our multidisciplinary team of doctors and medical professionals provide the highest-quality care possible.
+Our multidisciplinary team of doctors and medical professionals provides the highest quality care possible.

 What is microvascular reconstruction surgery?